Importance of higher orders in opacity in QGP tomography: Analytical expressions for : general form

 \beqar \biggl( \frac{dN_g}{dx} \biggl) &=& \biggl( \frac{dN_g^{(1)}}{dx} \biggl) + \biggl( \frac{dN_g^{(2)}}{dx} \biggl)_{1} - \biggl( \frac{dN_g^{(2)}}{dx} \biggl)_{2} \nonumber \\ &+& \biggl( \frac{dN_g^{(3)}}{dx} \biggl)_{1} - \biggl( \frac{dN_g^{(3)}}{dx} \biggl)_{2} - \biggl( \frac{dN_g^{(3)}}{dx} \biggl)_{3} + \biggl( \frac{dN_g^{(3)}}{dx} \biggl)_{4} \nonumber \\ &+& \biggl( \frac{dN_g^{(4)}}{dx} \biggl)_{1} - \biggl( \frac{dN_g^{(4)}}{dx} \biggl)_{2} - \biggl( \frac{dN_g^{(4)}}{dx} \biggl)_{3} + \biggl( \frac{dN_g^{(4)}}{dx} \biggl)_{4} \nonumber \\ &-& \biggl( \frac{dN_g^{(4)}}{dx} \biggl)_{5} + \biggl( \frac{dN_g^{(4)}}{dx} \biggl)_{6} + \biggl( \frac{dN_g^{(4)}}{dx} \biggl)_{7} - \biggl( \frac{dN_g^{(4)}}{dx} \biggl)_{8} \eeqar

-Numerical integrations with respect to the momentum $\textbf{k}$ are performed over $0<k_{\perp}<k_{max}$, where $k_{max} = 2Ex(1-x)$, and the ones with respect to momenta $\textbf{q}_i$ are performed over $0<q_i<q_{max}$, where $q_{max} = \sqrt{4ET}$~\cite{OpenCharmBeauty}.
+Numerical integrations with respect to the momentum $\textbf{k}$ are performed over $0<|\textbf{k}|<2Ex(1-x)$, and the ones with respect to momenta $\textbf{q}_{i}$ are performed over $0<|\textbf{q}_{i}|<\sqrt{4ET}$~\cite{OpenCharmBeauty}.
 The integrations with respect to angles $\varphi_i$ are performed over $0<\varphi_i<2\pi$.
-Under the constant $T$ approximation considered in this manuscript, the expressions presented below can be analytically integrated over $z_i$, significantly simplifying subsequent numerical calculations.
-Such expressions are too cumbersome for the Appendix, but are available upon request.
+Under the constant $T$ approximation considered in this manuscript, the expressions presented below can be analytically integrated over $z_i$, significantly simplifying subsequent numerical calculations (see Appendix B).

-In the expressions below, the following equations hold for $i,j \in \{1,2,3\}$: \beqar \textbf{k}_{\perp} \textbf{q}_{\perp i} &=& k_{\perp} q_{\perp i} \cos\varphi_i, \\ \textbf{q}_{\perp i} \textbf{q}_{\perp j} &=& q_{\perp i} q_{\perp j} \cos(\varphi_i - \varphi_j). \eeqar
+In the expressions below, the following equations hold for $i,j \in \{1,2,3,4\}$: \beqar \textbf{k} \cdot \textbf{q}_{i} &=& |\textbf{k}| |\textbf{q}_{i}| \cos\varphi_i, \\ \textbf{q}_{i} \cdot \textbf{q}_{j} &=& |\textbf{q}_{i}| |\textbf{q}_{j}| \cos(\varphi_i - \varphi_j). \eeqar